-Join Todd Perkins for an in-depth discussion in this video Demoing the finished app, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Demoing the finished app, part of iOS App Development: Apple iCloud API (2013).

 Here is the finished version of this application.
 As you can tell, it's pretty basic, you tap the plus button to create a note, and I'll call this note Example note.
 Then I can save the note by hitting the Notes button to go back.
 Of course I can edit the note if I want to by tapping the note again, call this Example note changed, and then go back to save it.
 Now the great thing about this is with the iCloud integration, I automatically see this update appear on any devices that are logged into the same iCloud account.